Water leakages in your house are an extreme pain in the neck especially for those leakages that aren’t easy to detect.

 Rooms that are probably used to store stuff are the ones we rarely check.

-In the case of a water leakage, these rooms will develop mould which will develop a very nasty smell especially in rooms with no ventilation.
+In the case of water leakage, these rooms will develop mould which will develop a very nasty smell, especially in rooms with no ventilation.

 This is why we advise you to go check that little storage room you have in your house and search for any of leakage signs.